Terms & Conditions For Mobiles

 15.1 Where the Order specifies an upgrade or review point, Ice shall review the Contract and/or the Network Contract and the monthly charges being paid by the Customer (Review).
 Following any Review, Ice may elect to offer the Customer a new contract whereupon, if the Customer elects to accept the offer, the Customer shall sign a new Contract (New Contract) including a new Purchase Order or Application Form (New Order).

-15.2 Where the Customer agrees to a New Contract, clause 14.2 shall not apply to the (old) Contract and the Customer will be bound by the terms of the New Order, including any new minimum term or period specified in the New Order.
+15.2 Where the Customer agrees to a New Contract, clause 14.2 shall not apply to the (old) Contract and the Customer will be bound by the terms of the New Order, including any new minimum period or period specified in the New Order and the Customer shall be required to trade in its old handsets in accordance with clause 7.1(i).

-15.4 Nothing in this clause 15 or the Contract obliges Ice to provide any upgraded or new Mobile Equipment or to reduce the Charges payable by the Customer upon conducting a Review.
+15.6 Nothing in this clause 15 or the Contract obliges Ice to provide any upgraded or new Mobile Equipment, to reduce the Charges payable by the Customer or to offer any Deal Incentive as part of a New Contract upon conducting a Review.
 Any Mobile Equipment and the cost of such Mobile Equipment to be provided in the New Contract shall be specified in the New Order.
+The Customer will not be able to downgrade the Contract to a sim only New Contract (without Mobile Equipment) unless the Mobile Equipment under the Contract has been paid for in full by the Customer.

 16. Dispute Resolution